baileySoobinPark/vv/reference/TRAVELRULE INTEGRATION STEPS/enclave-setup/travelrule-enclave-user-account-verification-1.md

 ---
-title: Request User Account Verification API
+title: User Account Verification API
 excerpt: >
   The Originating VASP can initiate verification flow by validating the beneficiary account by calling this Enclave API.
 The verification ensures that